 Interestingly, meat is the culprit most of the time.
 Meat is more protein-rich than dairy, with any grain or vegetable a distant third.
 The staple grains in our list could be problematic if your dog’s diet consists solely of store-bought kibble.
 Grains like corn and rice tend to be major ingredients in most of the non-premium brands, whether for kibble integrity and cohesion or for nutritional value.

 There’s a distinct difference between a food allergy and a food intolerance.
-Something like lactose intolerance does not mean that your dog cannot digest or process milk or dairy products at all; rather, it means they can, but only to a very limited extent.
+Something like lactose intolerance does not mean that your dog cannot digest or process milk or dairy products at all; rather, it means he can, but only to a very limited extent.
 Constipation or loose stools are more typical digestive reactions to food intolerances than to food allergies in dogs.

 Unless you’re personally preparing each of your dog’s meals and treats, a dog’s food allergy can be difficult to isolate on your own.
 If you believe your dog is experiencing the beginnings of a food allergy, your veterinarian has a range of approaches at her disposal.
 Blood tests, skin cultures and elimination trials can be tried individually or in concert to pinpoint the allergen that is affecting your dog.